EduardoEscobarCaraballo/TEST/README.md

 # Backend code challenge

-For doing this project I have used
+For the creation of this project I used Ruby on Rails, an open-source software used to build Rest API.
+The web server was built using XAMPP, MySQL and phpMyAdmin.

 ## Installation